ojaffe/polyphonic-omr/README.md

 ﻿# Polyphonic-Omr
  PyTorch code for end-to-end Optical Music Recognition (OMR) on polyphonic scores.
-Based off [the following repository](https://github.com/sachindae/polyphonic-omr), which was a result from the paper:

- "An Empirical Evaluation of End-to-End Polyphonic Optical Music Recognition"

  ## Released Items
  - [x] Dataset Creation
+ - [x] Model Training
- - [ ] Model Training
+ - [ ] More models!
  - [ ] Model Inference
  - [ ] Downloadable Weights

 ## Dataset Creation
 If you don't have a dataset already, we support the creation of it by scraping and processing MuseScore files, found [here](https://github.com/Xmader/musescore-dataset).
-This will convert scraped .musicxml files into an image sequence of symbolic labels, an example of which is "clef-G2 + keySig-FM + timeSig-4/4 + note-A4_quarter...
+This will convert scraped .musicxml files into an image sequence of symbolic labels, an example of which is `clef-G2 + keySig-FM + timeSig-4/4 + note-A4_quarter...`

 Requirements:
 1. Make sure you have [MuseScore](https://musescore.org/en) installed and locate the Plugins folder for it